 My cousin found a used dresser and chest of drawers to adopt.
 They looked alright, but I thought a bit of spray paint could do them some good.
 She has been busy readying a house for her and her husband-to-be, so she asked me if I could take care of the transformation.
 I have revamped furniture before, so I told her I could handle it.

-The tops of the pieces were laminate, and I've never painted laminate before.
-I consulted All Things Thrifty, my go-to blog on how to paint furniture.
+All Things Thrifty, my go-to blog on how to paint furniture.
 I followed Brooke's advice and sprayed the pieces with Kilz primer.
 I then sanded them with 220 grit sandpaper to remove the gritty feeling the primer leaves behind.
 I then sprayed the pieces with black Krylon spray paint.
 After the final coat of paint, I distressed the edges and nooks and crannies with sandpaper.
 When I had the pieces distressed to my liking, I sealed it with polyacrylic.

 I adore the finished pieces!
 I even think the old hardware on the drawers looks great with the new paint finish.
 My cousin saw them for the first time today, and she LOVED them!
 So I guess I should let you see them too!!!